Accounting Policies – From the name itself, it is clear that these policies are set of rules that dictate a company’s financial accounting.

 - Providing advantage to investors: If the companies mention the accounting policy they used to produce the financial statements, it will also help the investors.
 By stating the accounting policy the companies ensure that they have maintained coherence while producing the financial statements.
 This coherence helps the investors look at the financial statements and compare with other companies from similar and different industries.

 - The government can keep a hold on the company’s financial statements: Since all the financial statements should be prepared as per the accounting policy, the companies always follow a proper structure.
 These companies also need to keep in mind that they can only follow the accounting policy that is made as per GAAP or IFRS.
-Thus, the government can have a direct hold on company’s financial statements and government can protect the interest of the investors.
+Thus, the government can have a direct hold on the company’s financial statements and government can protect the interest of the investors.

 Accounting Policies Examples

 All financial statements are prepared by following specific policies.
-Here are couple of practical examples of accounting policies which will help us understand how the accounting policy is followed –
+Here are a couple of practical examples of accounting policies which will help us understand how the accounting policy is followed –

 Accounting Policies Example #1 – Revenue Recognition